 Structural concrete supports the weight of a structure such as a building, bridge or dam.
 It’s strong and durable, therefore capable of withstanding heavy loads and stresses.
 It is typically reinforced with steel bars or mesh to increase its strength and durability.
 Lastly, it’s poured in multiple layers to create a solid and stable structure.

-Structural concrete example
+Structural concrete example in a parking garage

 Concrete flatwork projects are done with a trowel pictured here